M3GNet: Universal ML Potential

 • Use the D3 Dispersion Engine Addon to add Grimme’s D3 dispersion to the energy, forces, and stress tensors.

-• Calculate the cohesive energy of the molecular naphthalene crystal.
+• Calculate the cohesive energy (heat of sublimation) of the molecular naphthalene crystal.

 Note